 • Fear of dying

 Despite the presence of these physical symptoms, panic attacks are not the result of a physiological issue e.g. a heart or lung problem.
-These symptoms occur because the body has essentially entered ‘fight or flight’ mode and has responded to this by producing an overdrive of nervous impulses from the brain to other parts of the body.
+These symptoms occur because the body has entered ‘fight or flight’ mode and has responded to this by producing an overdrive of nervous impulses from the brain to other parts of the body.
 This is perfectly natural when we are exposed to dangerous or threatening situations and need to react accordingly.
 However, for the panic attack sufferer, this can occur at any time.

 How to Cope with Panic Attacks